Minneapolis Home Improvement Programs

 City of Minneapolis is limiting it's offering of Minnesota Housing's Fix Up Loan to a maximum loan of $30,000 and no homeowner labor (sweat equity) projects.
 This loan product is available through other lenders utilizing the program's maximum loan amount of $50,000.
 Maximum amount of outstanding Fix Up Loans is $50,000.

 Rehabilitation Loan Program

 Deferred loan financing is available to eligible low-income homeowners who are unable to secure home improvement financing in the private sector.
-Funds may be used for basic home improvements that directly affect the home’s safety, habitability or energy efficiency by addressing health & safety repairs, housing code violations and lead remediation.
+Funds may be used for basic home improvements that directly affect the home’s safety, habitability or energy efficiency by addressing health & safety repairs, housing code violations, radon and lead remediation.
 The program offers a $27,000 deferred loan that is forgiven after 15 years.